 (d) Reflects updated costs from the June 2014 project list update compared with the March 2014 update.

-The PTO Administrative Committee provides annual informational filings to FERC on the current regional transmission service rates and annual updates to the ISO and NEPOOL on projected regional transmission rates, as shown in .
+The PTO Administrative Committee provides annual informational filings to FERC on the current regional transmission service rates and annual updates to the ISO and NEPOOL on projected regional transmission rates, as shown in Table 5-2.

 Table 6-2 Actual and Forecast Regional Transmission Service Rates, 2014 to 2019(a)